-Returns 0 on success, < 0 if no down callback is provided, and > 0 if the process is no longer alive.
+Returns 0 on success, < 0 if no down callback is provided, and > 0 if the process is no longer alive or if target_pid is undefined.

 This function is only thread-safe when the emulator with SMP support is used.
 It can only be used in a non-SMP emulator from a NIF-calling thread.